manshreck/s2geometry.github.io/devguide/cpp/quickstart.md

 by Christopher D. Manning et al., Cambridge University Press, 2008.)

-Our goal is not to solve the information retrieval problem in this tutorial, but rather just to show to add spatial data to an existing system.
+Our goal is not to solve the information retrieval problem in this tutorial, but rather just to show how to add spatial data to an existing system.
 S2 defines a special class called `S2RegionTermIndexer` that is designed to deal with the problem of converting spatial data into index terms, which can then be indexed along with the other document information.
 (In fact the method described here can be used with any key-value storage system.)

 To keep things simple, let's assume that each document consists of a single point (with no other information).
 Each document is assigned a "document id"